 Alexia Hilbertidou is transforming the conversation on digital literacy in New Zealand as CEO of GirlBoss New Zealand, the second-largest young women’s organization in New Zealand.
 Encouraging young women into jobs of the future, GirlBoss has over 8,000 members and its programs have been implemented in over 100 schools across New Zealand, Australia and The Cook Islands.
 Over 1900 GirlBoss Ambassadors are working to empower young women with the leadership, tech skills and self-confidence to become impactful future citizens.

 “The opportunity to be an Eisenhower Youth Leader has expanded my horizons and introduced me to cultures and ideas far beyond my current experience.
 Oratory is at the heart of Samoan culture and through meeting mentors and speakers I will be able to improve my own storytelling abilities so that I can serve as an inspiration to others.
 As shown by the Maori proverb “Naku te rourou nau te rourou ka ora ai te iwi” (With your basket and my basket the people will live”) The Maori and Pasifika people have a strong emphasis on collaboration and bringing together those with different skillsets so that we can all thrive.
 I believe that the Eisenhower Fellowship will allow me to embody this proverb by connecting and sharing information with rangatiras (leaders) from across the globe.”

-Hilbertidou has been selected as a Queen’s Young Leader, awarded yearly to 60 Commonwealth citizens under 30 for services to the Commonwealth.
-The award will be presented by Her Majesty The Queen at Buckingham Palace in June, 2018.
+Alexia Hilbertidou was selected as a Queen’s Young Leader, awarded yearly to 60 Commonwealth citizens under 30 for services to the Commonwealth.
+The award was presented by Her Majesty The Queen at Buckingham Palace in June 2018.